-The Kornfeld Post-Bac Program is a post-baccalaureate program that provides students who are underrepresented in medicine (URiM) with an intensive, mentored research experience, with the overall goal of strengthening their application to M.D. or M.D./Ph.D. programs.
+The Kornfeld Post-Bac Program is a post-baccalaureate program that provides students with an intensive, mentored research experience, with the overall goal of strengthening their application to M.D. or M.D./Ph.D. programs.
+Because of the lack of diversity in scientific research, we highly encourage URiM applicants to apply.

 Our goal is to broaden and enhance the diversity of trainees who are well prepared for careers as physicians and physician scientists.
 To that end, our definition of URiM is inclusive of students from racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population, consistent with the definition provided by the AAMC..